-According to the tradition, this is the location where Jesus was laid down by Miriam after being presented in the Temple at the age of 40 days.
+According to the tradition, Cradle of Jesus (مهد عيسى) also known as the Chamber of Virgin Mary or Oratory of Mary, is the location where Jesus was laid down by Miriam before or after being presented in the Temple at the age of 40 days.
 The cradle of Jesus is a stone alcove in the floor in the northeastern corner of the court at the entrance to

 circa 10 CE